foundling/scaffold/README.md

 ## Motivation:

-Between learning to build new things and writing about how to build things, I inevitably end up creating a lot of temporary directory structures.  `superdir` is a quick and visually intuitive way to generate these temporary structures without having to dive into code, much less debug that code.
-Just copy a file structure that you find in a tutorial, put it in a file, pipe it to `superdir`, and off you go.
+Between learning to build new things and writing about how to build things, I inevitably end up creating a lot of temporary directory structures.  `superdir` is a distraction-free way to generate these temporary structures without having to dive into code, much less debug that code.
+All you need is a schema file that you can generate yourself or copy from a tutorial you're following along with.
+Pipe it to `superdir` or pass it as an argument, and off you go.

 ## Behavior: